It’s about being balanced and informed — exploring the upsides and downsides to cannabis.

 One recent study found that using marijuana daily for at least four years or longer can create certain anatomical changes in the brain.
 In this particular study, researchers used magnetic resonance imaging (MRI) to examine the brains of approximately 50 adults who were chronic marijuana users, compared to more than 60 people who didn’t use marijuana at all.

-Researchers found that the people who had been smoking daily for at least four years had a smaller volume of gray matter in their orbitofrontal cortex, which is usually associated with addiction.
+Researchers found that the people who had been smoking daily for at least four years had a smaller volume of gray matter in their orbitofrontal cortex, a phenomenon usually associated with addiction.

-Lead author of the study, Francesca Filbey, an Associate Professor in the School of Behavioural Brain Sciences at the University of Texas at Dallas said, “not only is there a change in structure but there tends to be a change reflected in connectivity…all we can say is that we do see these [differences].” (source)
+Lead author of the study Francesca Filbey, an associate professor in the School of Behavioural Brain Sciences at the University of Texas at Dallas, said that “not only is a change in structure, but there also tends to be a change reflected in the connectivity.”

-This is concerning, especially given the fact that grey matter is a major component of the central nervous system.
-Not only is it associated with addiction, it’s also associated with muscle control, sensory perception, memory, emotions, speech, decision making and self-control.
-A smaller amount of grey matter has also been implicated in a number of psychiatric disorders, including depression.
-There is a widespread reduction of gray matter in people who suffer depression, and yes, smoking marijuana may give temporary relief from depression, but when one doesn’t have it, they might feel depressed.
-Marijuana could contribute to depression, and the fact that one feels better when one smokes it might make them think that it helps with their depression.
-This could be dangerous as they could be constantly depleting their gray matter.
+This is concerning, especially given the fact that grey matter is a major component of the central nervous system, and is associated with muscle control, sensory perception, memory, emotions, speech, decision making, and self-control.
+Loss of grey matter has also been implicated in a number of psychiatric disorders, including depression.
+There is a widespread reduction of grey matter in people who suffer depression, and while smoking marijuana may give temporary relief from depression, if someone doesn’t have it, they might feel depressed.
+Marijuana could therefore contribute to depression, and the fact that people feel better when they smoke it might make them think that it helps with their depression — a dangerous pattern that could lead to continual grey matter depletion.